 CausesThe chest cavity is normally a sealed chamber.
-Air can leak into the chamber through damaged lung tissue, chest wall, or the diaphragm, a muscle that separates the abdominal and chest cavity.
+Air can leak into the chamber through damaged lung tissue, chest wall, or the diaphragm (a muscle that separates the abdominal and chest cavity).
 The air can eventually become large enough to collapse a section of lung.
-Pneumothorax may be named according to its cause, for example:
+Pneumothorax may be named according to its cause or how it acts, for example:

 - Primary spontaneous pneumothorax—No known cause, but genetics may play a role.

 - Secondary spontaneous pneumothorax—Caused by air leaks from damaged lung tissue.
-Tissue is often weakened from lung disease or injury.
+Tissue is often weakened from lung disease, injury, or mechanical ventilation.

 - Tension pneumothorax—Caused by trauma to the lungs and/or chest cavity (ribs and muscles).
-This is the most serious type because it may affect the heart's ability to pump blood.
+This is the most serious type because the collapse is more rapid and involves a larger amount of lung.
+It may affect the heart's ability to pump blood.